 Just like anything, if used too much, it becomes dangerous.

-In 2002, Warren Buffett sent a letter to Berkshire Hathaway shareholders, saying that derivatives were “financial weapons for mass destruction.”
+In 2002, Warren Buffett sent a letter to Berkshire Hathaway shareholders, saying that derivatives were “financial weapons of mass destruction.”

 According to Buffett, the reasons behind his statements were the abundance of credit risk and the lack of collateral to save possible losses.
 True enough, these became painfully evident during the 2008 financial crisis.